Exploring Little India Singapore: A Photographer’s Journey

 I passed an Indian snack shop with three men sitting in a row.
 At first, I walked on, but then turned back.
 Interestingly, they had left a chair between each of them, creating a visual rhythm of space and separation as they enjoyed their food.

-Join a private photography tour in Singapore
+Join a private Singapore photo tour

-📍 Starting point: Little India MRT station
+Meeting point: Little India MRT Station, Exit C

-🕒 Duration: 3.5 hours
+Duration: 3.5 hours

-👉 Click here to book your Singapore Photography Tour
+Booking: Book your Singapore Photography Tour

-Poster and Neon Glow
+Poster and neon glow

 A large poster of a fair-skinned Indian woman in a green sari caught my attention.
 In the background, an Indian man was relaxing under green and red neon lights.
 I loved the contrast.
 I waited, hoping someone in a green outfit would walk past to complete the scene—but sometimes street photography leaves the story open.